 - produce documents showing your finances and qualifications;

-- attend an interview or a biometric test;
+- attend an interview or enrol your biometric information

 - take an English language test.